WennaHan/WennaHan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am Wenna Han (韩文娜), a third-year Ph.D. student at [Wilson College of Textiles](https://textiles.ncsu.edu/tatm/), North Carolina State University, advised by [Prof. Yingjiao Xu](https://textiles.ncsu.edu/people/yxu11/).
-I also recieved my Master of Science degree at [Wilson College of Textiles](https://textiles.ncsu.edu/tatm/) in 2021.
-Prior to that, I received a Bachelor of Science in Textile Engineering with a minor in public relations at [Donghua University](https://english.dhu.edu.cn/) in 2020.
+Hi, this is Wenna Han, a third-year Ph.D. student at [Wilson College of Textiles](https://textiles.ncsu.edu/tatm/) at [North Carolina State University](https://www.ncsu.edu), advised by [Dr. Yingjiao Xu](https://textiles.ncsu.edu/people/yxu11/).
+My research primarily focuses on consumer behavior regarding innovations and technologies within the fashion industry.
+I also received my Master of Science degree in Textiles with a minor in Statistics at [North Carolina State University](https://www.ncsu.edu).
+Prior to that, I got my Bachelor of Science degree in Textile Engineering and Textile Design with a minor in Public Relations at [Donghua University](https://english.dhu.edu.cn/).

-My research interests span Consumer Behavior, Fashion & Textiles and Marketing Analysis.
+My scholarly pursuits are deeply rooted in understanding consumer behavior within the rapidly evolving fashion and retail industries.
+At the core of my research is the exploration of how novel products and innovative retail technologies reshape consumer perceptions and experiences.
+I am also intrigued by the dynamics of consumer well-being and shopping behaviors in rapidly changing market environments.